nginxinc/nginx-gateway-fabric/site/content/reference/api.md

 <td>
 <em>(Optional)</em>
 <p>Ratio is the percentage of traffic that should be sampled.
 Integer from 0 to 100.
 By default, 100% of http requests are traced.
-Not applicable for parent-based tracing.</p>
+Not applicable for parent-based tracing.
+If ratio is set to 0, tracing is disabled.</p>
 </td>
 </tr>
 <tr>